-Funding and support for Covid-19 has been received from Central Government throughout the financial year in three blocks.
-This funding has covered the additional costs incurred as a result of the pandemic during the year 2020/21.
+Throughout the last two years the Service has received funding and support for Covid-19 from Central Government in three blocks.
+This funding has covered the additional costs incurred as a result of the pandemic during both 2020/21 and 2021/22.
 The following points are of note:

 - Initial funding was received as part of the Governments initial £32bn commitment to support local government.
-As part of these two tranches a total of £1,015,186 was received by the Commissioner, issued as a section 31 grant. - As at the end of March 2021 around 68% of this funding had been committed with the balance carried forward into 2021/22. - Further funding has been announced for 2021/22 that will contribute to the carry-forward funding available.
+As part of these two tranches a total of £1,015,186 was received by the Commissioner, issued as a section 31 grant. - As at the end of March 2022 around 85% of this funding had been committed with the balance carried forward into 2022/23.

-The full impact of Covid-19 will not be fully known for a number of years, but the Staffordshire Commissioner has been well supported by Central Government during the year and has grant funding remaining that has been carried forward into 2021/22.
+The full impact of Covid-19 will not be fully known for a number of years, but the Staffordshire Commissioner has been well supported by Central Government during the last two years and has grant funding remaining.
+Whilst the Service had moved back to a more business as usual approach moving into 2022/23, lessons have been learned throughout the pandemic and more agile ways of working will continue into the future, however the impact of further outbreaks of Covid and the spread of new variants during the autumn/winter of 2022 must be given due consideration.